KarthikMothiki/community-starter-kit/README.md

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**:

 - Pull requests: Read & Write
-- Issues: Read & Write
+- Issues: Read & Write!

 2. Create a .github/config.yml file to check for content of the comments: